retched/ZC-USPSRestful/README_noEPS.md

 ## Module Version

 - Last Stable Release: 1.0.0
 _Released February 18, 2025 for ZenCart 2.1.0._
 - Next Version Number: ???

 ### Version/Release History

 - 1.0.0
  A LOT of changes.
 Including re-adding the min/max weight boxes from USPS, fixing the display of rates and quotes, adding error messages in the backend, fixing bad API returns, cleaned up the repository as a whole.
 Changes to allow the module to work with PHP8 and PHP7-based ZenCarts.
 (At least ZenCart 1.5.x or ZenCart 2.x and newer.)
 - 0.2.0
  Various bugfixing including the reintroduction of First Class Mail Package International Service to the quote pool.
 - 0.1.0
  First "release".
 - 0.0.0
   _Development version.
 This version contains an incomplete thought and should not be used in production unless you are sure what you are doing.
-The version from the ZenCart Module database [was only a placeholder](https://www.zen-cart.com/showthread.php?230478-pluginID-of-yet-to-be-submitted-encapsulated-plugin).
+The version from the [ZenCart Module Directory was only a placeholder](https://www.zen-cart.com/showthread.php?230478-pluginID-of-yet-to-be-submitted-encapsulated-plugin).
 Pulling from the Repository is not recommended._

 ## Additional Links